 Citizens offers the option of filing a claim online or by phone.
 If you prefer an online process for claims management, you can go on to the Citizens Property Insurance website and login to myPolicy, the insurer's online self-service tool.
 This platform can also be used to view your policy and pay your bill online.

 If you want to report a claim or pay your bill by phone, you can call Citizens' property insurance 24/7 phone number at 866-411-2742.
-Finally, if you want to pay your bill by mail, you can pay using personal and cashier's checks mailed to the Citizens Property Insurance Corp. address in Jacksonville, Florida, or, for overnight payments, directly to their payment processing department in the same city.
+Finally, if you want to pay your bill by mail, you can pay using personal and cashier's checks mailed to the Citizens Property Insurance Corp address in Jacksonville, Florida, or, for overnight payments, directly to the payment processing department in the same city.